About Cancer Treatment Centers of America®

 - Bowel problems, though most go away over time

-CTCA has recently introduced an FDA approved treatment option for men with advanced stage prostate cancer, Radium 223 (brand name Xofigo).
+Based on many individualized factors, CTCA uses Radium 223 (brand name Xofigo®), as an FDA approved treatment option for men with advanced stage prostate cancer.
 It is an injectable drug that uses radioactive particles to mimic calcium and targets cancer in the bones.
 Each dose is personalized based on the patient’s specific criteria.
 It can provide men a better quality of life, ease pain and show fewer side effects.
 It has numerous potential benefits including increased survival, decrease in bone pain, and improved quality of life.

 The Calypso® 4D Localization System™ helps our doctors deliver focused doses of radiation with greater accuracy to prostate cancer patients receiving external beam radiation therapy.